Skip to content

 Sources

 dnsweaver discovers hostnames to manage from multiple sources.
-Each source type extracts hostnames differently, allowing dnsweaver to work with existing reverse proxy configurations.
+Each source type extracts hostnames differently, allowing dnsweaver to work with existing reverse proxy configurations on Docker and Kubernetes.

 Available Sources